daviebadger/notes/restructuredtext/restructuredtext.rst

 Danger Directive
 ----------------

-Add extra dangerous information to a text:
+Add dangerous information to a text:

 .. code:: rst